Dennis H. Auckley, MD, Chair

 Dr. Alattar received her biology degree from David Lipscomb University and her medical degree from the University of Tennessee, Memphis.
 She completed her neurology residency training from Georgetown University Medical Center and her neurophysiology and sleep disorders fellowship at the Cleveland Clinic.

-As of August 2019, Dr. Alattar reported no external relationships.
+As of April 2021, Dr. Alattar reported the following external relationship:

 Deepa Burman, MD